Order to Show Cause – When the Motion is Heard Before the Notice is Given

 If this process was followed in cases of domestic violence or other emergency cases, it would mean that eight days would pass before a Judge would hear the case.
 This delay puts lives in danger.

 There is a process for making a motion without giving notice.
 This type of motion is called an “Order to Show Cause.”
 This alternative motion does not have to wait eight days and can be heard at any time the court directs.
 In real emergencies, the court may even hear a motion in a matter of hours.

-The major difference between a Motion on Notice and an Order to Show Cause is that the former requires the notice before the motion and the latter allows for the notice after the motion.
-The motion is presented to court “ex parte,” which means that both parties are not present at the time.
+The major difference between a Motion on Notice and an Order to Show Cause is that the former requires the notice before the move and the latter allows for the notice after the motion.
+The motion is presented to the court “ex parte,” which means that both parties are not present at the time.

-Once judge signs the order to show cause, the Plaintiff is then responsible to provide notice to the other party.
+Once the judge signs the order to show cause, the Plaintiff is then responsible to provide notice to the other party.

 An Order to Show Cause is not always about domestic violence.
 It can also be related to an action that is taking place that requires timely or immediate intervention by the courts.
 When the judge hears the case and signs the order, they may include a “Stay,” which is an order to stop an action from happening to maintain the status quo of a situation.
-In a divorce or at the commencement of a divorce, an action that could prompt a spouse, through their attorney to file an Order to Show Cause can be a spouse attempting to sell marital property or dispose of assets, such a real estate or investments before the case goes to trial and before the distribution of assets.
+In a divorce or at the commencement of a divorce, an action that could prompt a spouse, through their attorney to file an Order to Show Cause can be a spouse attempting to sell a marital property or dispose of assets, such a real estate or investments before the case goes to trial and before the distribution of assets.

 Another situation that may require an Order to Show Cause is a spouse is attempting to move out of state, out of the country, or even out of the immediate area taking the children with them before the divorce is started and/or finalized and decisions can be made on child custody and parenting time.